 Figure 14.1: A partial hierarchy of JavaScript's types.
 Missing are the classes for errors, the classes associated with primitive types, and more.
-The diagram hints at the fact that not all objects are instances of Object.

-Figure 14.1 shows JavaScript's type hierarchy.
-What do we learn from that diagram?
+Figure 14.1 shows JavaScript's type hierarchy:

 - JavaScript distinguishes two kinds of values: primitive values and objects.
-We'll see soon what the difference is. - The diagram differentiates objects and instances of class Object.
-Each instance of Object is also an object, but not vice versa.
-However, virtually all objects that you'll encounter in practice are instances of Object for example, objects created via object literals.
-More details on this topic are explained in "Not all objects are instances of Object" (§31.7.3).
+We'll soon see what the difference is. - The diagram hints at an important fact: Some objects are not instances of the class Object (more information).
+However, such objects are rare.
+Virtually all objects we'll encounter are indeed instances of Object.